 But when my good friend Rob drove by to check on me, I stood up to greet him and his girls … and gracefully nose dived off the porch, onto the concrete.
 I can still remember the looks on their faces, their three mouths in perfectly round O’s of horror, right before I went splat.

-Long story short … left shoulder sprain, left ACL sprain, a displaced fractured rib, and assorted scrapes and bruises.
+Long story short … left shoulder sprain, left ACL sprain, bruised and banged up right knee, two “moderately displaced” and fractured ribs, and assorted scrapes and bruises.

 And that’s when summer really got interesting.

 I could tell you about being turned away my first visit to Urgent Care, because they were dealing with yahoos who had burned themselves or blasted off body parts with fireworks and firecrackers.
 (Yep, this was over the Fourth of July, and I do live in the South.)